 Colorado is no longer a death penalty state.
 On February 26, 2020, the Colorado Legislature voted 38-27 to pass SB20.100.
 This repeals capital punishment for offenses charged on or after July 1, 2020.
-Governor Jared Polis has said he will sign the bill into law.
+Governor Jared Polis signed the bill into law on March 23, 2020.

 Below our Colorado criminal defense lawyers explain:

 - 1. Does Colorado have the death penalty?

 - 2. What crimes were punishable by death in Colorado?

 - 3. Did all class 1 felony convicts get sentenced to death?